NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 $$
 P_2 - P_1 \over \Delta \theta_i
 $$
 This result will then define the value of each Jacboian column, ie each DOF angle (of each joint) is perturbed for each $P_(x,y,z)$ component (remember we don't care about differentiating respect to end effector orientation).
-Thus a single column would look like this,  for ($N \cdot 3$ columns (joints * joint DOFs for each $\theta_i$)) making up the whole matrix, all other joints than the currently perturbed joint DOF are the same / held constant.
+Thus a single column would look like this,  for ($N \cdot 3$ columns (joints * joint DOFs for each $\theta_i$)) making up the whole matrix, all other joints than the currently perturbed joint DOF are the same / held constant so we can measure the instantaneous change relative to each.
 $$
 \begin{bmatrix}
 {P2_x - P1_x \over \Delta \theta_i} \\